 Family rituals: what are they?

-Some rituals might have been handed down from your grandparents or other relatives, like always opening Christmas crackers with the person on your left, or going to yum cha on Sunday mornings, or having chocolate ice-cream on Friday night.
+Some rituals might have been handed down from your grandparents or other relatives, like always opening Christmas crackers with the person on your left or eating yum cha on Sunday mornings.
 Others you might create as a family.

 Your rituals might be things that no-one but your family understands.
 They might be: